ZweiTinte/shell-scripts/README.md

-# backup-script
+# shell scripts collection
-A bash script for monthly backups on linux, needs to be adjusted to what you want to backup
+A small collection of shell script helpers.
+I'll add some more scripts from time to time to this.